-Path to directory containing dataset property files for the input datasets in our training set.
+Path to directory containing dataset label files for the input datasets in our training and test sets.
 This parameter is required for training and benchmarking

---labels <datasetLabelDirectory>
+--cache <trainingDataCacheDirectory>

-Path to directory containing dataset label files for the input datasets in our training set.
-This parameter is required for training and benchmarking
+Path to directory containing/storing training data.
+This parameter is required for training and classification.

-For the resolution of the problem, we choose the popular Naive Bayes classification algorithm for a few different reasons:
+To solve the classification problem, we choose the popular Naive Bayes algorithm for a few different reasons:

 - It is well-suited for multi-class classification, which is required for parameters that can accept more than two different values, such as field-format and ordering mentioned in section 1.2. - It is fast to compute.
 The complexity is linear to the size of the training set and the number of features.
 This is important as we are considering to continuously retrain our classifier using the user feedback from our web application as explained in section 4.2. - It outperforms most other classification algorithms, when dealing with smaller training sets.
-[DP97][?]
+[DP97][Col09]

-However, before we can proceed to the column parameter classification we need to solve the subitem separator problem in order to know if we need to use the full item or subitem features from classifying the columns to the different parameter classes.
+However, before we can proceed to the column parameter classification, we need to determine where to use the full item or subitem features for classifying the columns to the different parameter classes.